alguoo314/JASPER/README.md

 make -j 4
 sudo make install
 ```
 By default, Jellyfish installs in /usr/local and the bindings are installed in the proper system location.
-If you do not have root access, you can pass the --prefix switch to have the bindings install in the given directory.
+The "python" command must alias to "python3" or "python3.x" in the system for Jellyfish binding to install properly.
+If the "python" is aliased to "python3.8" then Jellyfish binding will install into python3.8/site-packages/.
+Please type "which python" to ensure that "python" points to a python3.x version before running the command below.
+Furthermore, if you do not have root access, you can pass the --prefix switch to have the bindings install in the given directory.
 For example:

 ```shell
 ./configure --prefix=$HOME --enable-python-binding
 make -j 4
 make install
 ```
 This will install the python binding in $HOME/lib/python3.8/site-packages (adjust based on your Python version).

 Then, an environment variable PYTHONPATH needs to be set.
 For example:

 ```shell